Drug Evaluation Committee 2014-55 Concurrent Appointment of Sponsor Medical Expert as a Member of a Clinical Trial Review Committee

 Question

-If a member who is currently appointed as a member of a Clinical Trial Review Committee becomes a medical expert of one protocol to be conducted by one pharmaceutical company, is it acceptable for the member to continue as a Clinical Trial Review Committee member?
+If a member currently appointed to a Clinical Trial Review Committee becomes a medical expert for a single protocol to be conducted by a single pharmaceutical company, is it acceptable for the member to continue as a Clinical Trial Review Committee member?
 This committee member also belongs to a department involved in the clinical trial.

 Considering that a medical expert = the pharmaceutical company side, would it be better to remove him from the Clinical Trial Review Committee membership?
 Also, is there any problem even if the member is the head of a department involved in the clinical trial?